Different Slants

 A puzzle with so many pieces, all steadily adding up to Joy’s diamond ring.

 On December 31, 1977, New Year’s Eve, I invited my long-time love, Joyce Esther Bishop, then 27, to dinner at a famous old Chicago steakhouse.
-Specifically The Kinzie Steakhouse, but which is now far better known today as Harry Caray’s Steakhouse, after the legendary Chicago radio announcer for the Chicago White Sox baseball team, famously remembered for yelling: “HOLY COW!!” after every home run hit by the home team.
+Specifically, The Kinzie Steakhouse, but which is now far better known today as Harry Caray’s Steakhouse, after the now deceased and legendary Chicago radio announcer for the Chicago White Sox baseball team, famously remembered for yelling: “HOLY COW!!” after every home run hit by the home team.

 Aside from Joy’s full-time day job working in the city, she also worked at my original Hyde Park store, Bob’s Newsstand, every weekend.
 She was either selling newspapers, stuffing the Sunday newspaper’s weekend components inside each paper or keeping an eye on all the numerous part-time employees and/or the endless stream of customers.

 Joy was certain that I loved her, since I told her so every single day (and still do).
-I was also convinced that she loved me too, in the way women get that idea across to the objects of their affection.
+I was also convinced that she loved me too, in the unmistakable ways women get that idea across to the objects of their affection.

 Back then, though a quite distinct Downtown Chicago architectural landmark, the Kinzie Steakhouse, with its Gay-Nineties theme was pretty well past its prime as a restaurant and a little worn around its edges.
 Maybe more than just a little.

 Our waitress had on some fishnet stockings with some frayed links.
-Maybe she was hot once in her tight and somewhat revealing red satin corset costume, but that cold December night in 1977, she reminded me of a Playboy Bunny’s grandmother still in there pitching, leaning over and selling wrinkled cleavage and expensive alcohol.
+Maybe she was hot once, perhaps in 1942, in her tight and somewhat revealing red satin corset costume, but that cold December night in 1977, she reminded me of a Playboy Bunny’s grandmother still in there pitching, leaning over and selling wrinkled cleavage and expensive alcohol.
 It was more than a little disturbing.

 “Joy, will you marry me?”